-10.1.7 Certificates issued by the Register for the cargo handling gear become invalid in case the certificates on testing or thorough examination required by the Rules are not available or an entry on timely performance of periodical examinations has not been made or the cargo handling gear does not comply with its certificates or after an accident.
+10.1.7 Certificates issued by the Register for the cargo handling gear as well as for interchangeable components and loose gear, become invalid in case the certificates on testing or thorough examination required by the Rules are not available or an entry on timely performance of periodical examinations has not been made or the cargo handling gear does not comply with its certificates or after an accident.

-10.1.8 For the initial survey of the cargo handling gear constructed under the rules of other classification societies, the shipowner shall submit the plans and calculations as referred to in 1.4.6, and also the certificates issued by classification societies or by the manufacturer and certifying that the cargo handling gear has been tested and accepted for use.
+10.1.8 During the initial survey of the cargo handling gear constructed for the compliance with the rules of other classification societies, the shipowner shall submit the plans and calculations specified in 1.4.6, and also the certificates issued by classification societies or by the manufacturer and certifying that the cargo handling gear has been tested and accepted for use.